luttje/filament-user-attributes/README.md

     - Setup a model that can configure the user attributes for each user (e.g. a user or tenant model)
     - Setup resources that the configuration model can configure custom attributes for

+Finally you need to show the user attributes configuration form somewhere.
+That way users can actually configure their custom attributes for the resource.

+5. Create a resource and inherit from the `UserAttributeConfigResource` class:

+    ```php
+    // app/Filament/Resources/UserAttributeConfigResource.php
+    namespace App\Filament\Resources;

+    use Luttje\FilamentUserAttributes\Filament\Resources\UserAttributeConfigResource as BaseUserAttributeConfigResource;

+    class UserAttributeConfigResource extends BaseUserAttributeConfigResource
+    {
+        protected static ?string $navigationIcon = 'heroicon-o-rectangle-stack';
+    }
+    ```

+    *Or you can create your own resource from scratch.
+See the [source code](./src/Filament/Resources/) for inspiration.*

 **🎉 That was all, you and your users can now configure custom attributes!**

 > Your users (or tenants) can now configure custom attribute fields: